When and How to Stop Breastfeeding a Baby

 5. Mother’s Health Condition

-Sometimes due to mother’s ill health, she may not be able to breastfeed her baby and thus sometimes may be required to wean off abruptly.
-Sometimes due to certain prescribed medication also you may be required to stop breastfeeding your baby.
+Sometimes, due to the mother’s ill health, she may not be able to breastfeed her baby and thus sometimes may be required to wean off abruptly.
+Sometimes, due to certain prescribed medications, you may be required to stop breastfeeding your baby.

 6. Resuming Work

-If you are a working mommy, then you may be required to resume work after your maternity break gets over.
-This may either reduce the frequency of your feeds or you may wean off completely.
+If you are a working mommy, then you may be required to resume work after your maternity break is over.
+This may either reduce the frequency of your feeds, or you may wean off completely.

 7. Too Much to Handle

 Some mothers may not be able to succumb to the demands of their baby’s breastfeeding requirements due to emotional, social or physical reasons.
-Thus such mothers may stop feeding their baby.
+Thus, such mothers may stop feeding their babies.

 A mother feeds her baby with a bottle